 As expected, the restaurant, the Cliff House, was ridiculously expensive, and the burger I got there was merely ok, but I was still too shaken up to actually enjoy the beer I wanted, so instead I just ordered a Sprite.
 The ordeal did appear to call for something special, though, so I ordered a "warm" brownie and ice cream desert.
 (They brownie didn't appear to be very warm, but I was also a bit cold, and uncomfortable, so it's possible I just couldn't notice.)

-Although I was somewhat hesitant to climb back up the Cliff Trail, going up is almost always easier that coming down, and this time, I knew which way I was supposed to go, so off I went.
+Although I was somewhat hesitant to climb back up the Cliff Trail, going up is almost always easier than coming down, and this time, I knew which way I was supposed to go, so off I went.
 The climb back up went a lot faster than the climb down, and soon, I was back on the ridge, which I continued to follow to Mansfield's summit.

-From the summit, the trail was very steep, down rocks, until it reached the treeline; this was one section of trail I would really not have wanted to have been on in any sort of inclement weather.
+From the summit, the trail was very steep, down rocks, until it reached the treeline.
+This was one section of trail I would really not have wanted to have been on in any sort of inclement weather.

 Finally, around 3:45, about eight hours after I left Taylor Lodge, I made it to Taft Lodge, a distance of only 6.8 miles.
 The food detour turned out to be much more of a time sink than I had anticipated, I was tired, and running on low morale after the incident on the Cliff Trail.
 I wanted to go further, but I didn't feel confident I'd have the energy to do it.
 However, I still got to where my plan called for me to be today, so with that in mind, I decided to end the day at Taft.